Home | SEL & Behavior | Early Relationships | Why is Kindness Important in Early Learning?

 The Center for Healthy Minds at the University of Wisconsin-Madison created a Kindness Curriculum for preschoolers.
 The center’s mission is to cultivate well-being and relieve suffering through a scientific understanding of the mind, with a vision of a kinder, wiser, more compassionate world.

-The curriculum has been implemented in a prekindergarten class in Queens by teacher Danielle Mahoney-Kertes, who described the positive outcomes in a NY Times interview.
+The curriculum has been implemented in a prekindergarten class in Queens, NY by teacher Danielle Mahoney-Kertes, who described the positive outcomes in a NY Times interview.
 The curriculum led to fewer interpersonal conflicts, an increased willingness to share with others, increased levels of focus, and a modest increase in academic performance.

 Resources for Teachers